Expecting Parents Services

 Expectant parents need not look any further for the perfect place to welcome your newest family member to the world.
 The Staff of the STRHS Childbirth Center are compassionate and dedicated to providing families with an exceptional birthing experience.

 Congratulations!
-STRHS Pulaski recognized as a Cribs for Kids® National Gold Certified Safe Sleep Champion
+STRHS Pulaski recognized as a Cribs for Kids® National Gold Certified Safe Sleep Champion.

 What is Safe Sleep?